linuxhw/SMART/SSD/Patriot/README.md

 Patriot Solid State Drives
 ==========================

-This is a list of all tested Patriot solid state drive models and their ratings.
+This is a list of all tested Patriot solid state drive models and their MTBFs.
 See more info on reliability test in the [README](https://github.com/linuxhw/SMART).

 Contents